 HOW TO FIND DETAILS OF THE FABRIC

-WHERE TO BUY FABRIC
+WHERE TO BUY QUILTING FABRIC

 Buying fabric from chain craft stores is convenient and affordable.
-The selection and quality of fabric is good.
+The selection and quality of the fabric is good.
 I have made many quilts with chain craft store fabric.

-Buying fabric from a local independently owned quilt shops has its advantages, the main one being they will have a much larger range of fabrics for you to pick from.
-The fabric will be mostly designer fabric, which is premium quality, but they do cost more.
+Buying fabric from a local independently owned quilt shop has its advantages, the main one being they will have a much larger range of fabrics for you to pick from.
+The fabric will be mostly designer fabric, which is of premium quality, but they do cost more.
 You will also find that staff members are more able to answer your questions and assist you in choosing your fabrics.

 Buying fabric online is also an option from either chain craft stores or independently owned quilt shops.
 I buy most of my designer fabrics online, this is mainly because I don’t have a local independently owned quilt shop that is convenient to me.
 The downside of buying online is sometimes the colors are not quite as you expected.
 Also, the minimum cut is usually 1/2 yard.